harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/triggers-reference.md

 **Activation** means the trigger was able to *request* pipeline execution; it doesn't mean that the webhook didn't work.

-**Failed** usually means the pipeline has a configuration issue that prevented the trigger from initiating a build.
+**Failed** usually means the pipeline has a configuration issue that prevented the trigger from initiating a pipeline.